RonZhong2009/vscode_cppcheck_extension/README.md

 ## Features

-1. run cppcheck for the current cpp file in editor
+1. Run cppcheck for the current cpp file in editor
-2. get the specified severity issues found by cppcheck
+2. Get all the issues with higher severity than the setting
-3. run cppcheck for the cpp files in the fold of current file
+3. Run cppcheck for the cpp files in the fold of current file
-4. each change on current file will trigger the execution of cppcheck for the file.
+4. Each change on current file will trigger the execution of cppcheck for the file.
-5. output cppcheck results in CppcheckReport channel of Output window
+5. Output cppcheck results in CppcheckReport channel of Output window

 ## Requirements